JasonAtallah/jif/README.md

 ### `install`

 The `install` command uses pip to install packages and then automatically manages them for you in your jif file.
+If the `requirements_file` is present, requirements will be duplicated there so your application isn't dependent on jif.

 ##### Optional flags